What is hybrid project management?

 Hybrid Project Management

-In hybrid project management, some stages of a project are managed using the Waterfall methodology, while others are managed using the Agile methodology.
+In hybrid project management, some stages of a project are managed using the Waterfall methodology, while others are managed using Agile.

 Traditional vs agile vs hybrid project management